 California wildfires in 2020, 2021 and 2022 have devastated many communities throughout PG&E's service area.
 After these wildfires, we work to restore power quickly and safely to customers.
 This process includes inspecting and cutting down trees that pose a safety risk to work crews or electric equipment.
 This work is done in coordination with CAL FIRE and other wildfire-response agencies.

 Wood larger than six inches in diameter is left on site as it is the legal property of the landowner.
 However, we know this wood can be a burden.
 The Wildfire Wood Management Program was formed to safely remove accessible wood left on landowners’ property due to PG&E’s emergency wildfire response efforts.
 Our hope is that this will allow landowners and communities to focus on healing and rebuilding.

-We are reaching out to landowners to offer the removal of wood debris from trees that were cut down by our crews for safety in response to 2021 wildfires.
-Our goal is to complete wood removal work in a safe and timely manner.
-Some areas may require additional time and resources to account for weather conditions, safety requirements or permitting.
+If you were affected by wood debris left by PG&E during a 2021 wildfire, you may be eligible for our Wildfire Wood Management Program.
+The program’s goal is to complete wood removal work in a safe and timely manner.
+Some areas may require more time and resources to account for weather conditions, safety requirements or permitting.

-If approved by the landowner, we will be removing wood debris from trees we cut down for safety in response to 2021 wildfires, including:
+If approved by the landowner, we will remove wood cut down in response to 2021 wildfires, including the:

 2020 fire footprint areas where this work is occurring include:

-We will continue offering wood removal to landowners in new fire footprints where we cut down trees in response to wildfires and will explore opportunities to refine our wood management program.
+We will continue offering wood removal to landowners in new fire footprints where PG&E cuts down trees in response to wildfires.
+We will also continue exploring opportunities to refine our wood management program.